eroo36/preact-emotion/README.md

 # preact-emotion

-This repo is copied and fixed a small esm issue for being able to use with vite.
+This repo is copied and fixed because of a small esm issue for being able to use with vite.

 > The styled API for emotion and preact